cgarciae/treex/README.md

 * Monadic architecture's add complexity, both Flax and Haiku use an `apply` method to call modules which sets a context with parameters, rng, etc, which add an additional overhead to the API and creates an asymmetry to how Modules are used inside and outside a context.
 In Treex you can just call the modules directly.
 * Parameter surgery is very difficult to implement, if you want to transfer a pretrained module or submodule as part of a new module, you have to know precisely how to extract their parameters and how to insert them into the new parameter structure / dictionaries such that it is in agreement with the new module structure.
 In Treex, just as in PyTorch / Keras you just pass the (sub)module to the new module and parameters go with them.
 * Deviate from JAX semantics and require special versions of `jit`, `grad`, `vmap`, etc, which makes it harder to integrate with other JAX libraries.
 Treex's Modules are plain old JAX PyTrees and are compatible with any JAX library that supports them.
 * Other PyTree-based approaches like Parallax and Equinox don't have a full state management solution to handle complex state as you see in Flax.
-Treex has the Slice and Update API that is very expressive and can effectively handle systems with complex state.
+Treex has the Filter and Update API that is very expressive and can effectively handle systems with complex state.

 </details>